paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-029-deepwater-ports.md

 **(c) Conditions for issuance** The Secretary may issue a license in accordance with the provisions of this chapter if—

-(1) he determines that the applicant is financially responsible and will meet the requirements of [section 2716 of this title](./chapter-040-oil-pollution.md#section-2716) 11 So in original.
-Probably should be followed by a semicolon.
+(1) the Secretary determines that the applicant is financially responsible and will meet the requirements of [section 2716 of this title](./chapter-040-oil-pollution.md#section-2716);

-(2) he determines that the applicant can and will comply with applicable laws, regulations, and license conditions;
+(2) the Secretary determines that the applicant can and will comply with applicable laws, regulations, and license conditions;

-(3) he determines that the construction and operation of the deepwater port will be in the national interest and consistent with national security and other national policy goals and objectives, including energy sufficiency and environmental quality;
+(3) the Secretary determines that the construction and operation of the deepwater port will be in the national interest and consistent with national security and other national policy goals and objectives, including energy sufficiency and environmental quality;

-(4) he determines that the deepwater port will not unreasonably interfere with international navigation or other reasonable uses of the high seas, as defined by treaty, convention, or customary international law;
+(4) the Secretary determines that the deepwater port will not unreasonably interfere with international navigation or other reasonable uses of the high seas, as defined by treaty, convention, or customary international law;

-(5) he determines, in accordance with the environmental review criteria established pursuant to [section 1505 of this title](./chapter-029-deepwater-ports.md#section-1505), that the applicant has demonstrated that the deepwater port will be constructed and operated using best available technology, so as to prevent or minimize adverse impact on the marine environment;
+(5) the Secretary determines, in accordance with the environmental review criteria established pursuant to [section 1505 of this title](./chapter-029-deepwater-ports.md#section-1505), that the applicant has demonstrated that the deepwater port will be constructed and operated using best available technology, so as to prevent or minimize adverse impact on the marine environment;

-(6) he has not been informed, within 45 days of the last public hearing on a proposed license for a designated application area, by the Administrator of the Environmental Protection Agency that the deepwater port will not conform with all applicable provisions of the Clean Air Act, as amended [[42 U.S.C.
+(6) the Secretary has not been informed, within 45 days of the last public hearing on a proposed license for a designated application area, by the Administrator of the Environmental Protection Agency that the deepwater port will not conform with all applicable provisions of the Clean Air Act, as amended [[42 U.S.C.
 7401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7401&num=0&edition=prelim) et seq.], the Federal Water Pollution Control Act, as amended [[33 U.S.C.
 1251](./chapter-026-water-pollution-prevention-and-control.md#section-1251) et seq.], or the Marine Protection, Research and Sanctuaries Act, as amended [[16 U.S.C.
 1431](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1431&num=0&edition=prelim) et seq., 1447 et seq.; [33 U.S.C.
 1401](./chapter-027-ocean-dumping.md#section-1401) et seq., 2801 et seq.];

-(7) he has consulted with the Secretary of the Army, the Secretary of State, and the Secretary of Defense, to determine their views on the adequacy of the application, and its effect on programs within their respective jurisdictions;
+(7) the Secretary has consulted with the Secretary of the Army, the Secretary of State, and the Secretary of Defense, to determine their views on the adequacy of the application, and its effect on programs within their respective jurisdictions;

-(8) the Governor of the adjacent coastal State of States, pursuant to [section 1508 of this title](./chapter-029-deepwater-ports.md#section-1508), approves, or is presumed to approve, issuance of the license; and
+(8) the Governor of each adjacent coastal State approves, or is presumed to approve, the issuance of the license pursuant to [section 1508(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1508/b/1&num=0&edition=prelim), if applicable; and

 (9) the adjacent coastal State to which the deepwater port is to be directly connected by pipeline has developed, or is making, at the time the application is submitted, reasonable progress, as determined in accordance with [section 1508(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1508/c&num=0&edition=prelim), toward developing, an approved coastal zone management program pursuant to the Coastal Zone Management Act of 1972 [[16 U.S.C.
 1451](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1451&num=0&edition=prelim) et seq.].